blade-lang/blade/apps/nyssa/docs/installing-nyssa.md

 ### Testing your installation

-If you followed all the steps and successfully added the download directory to system path, open a new terminal session (may be required) and run the command `nyssa --version`.
+If you have installed Blade and successfully added Blade installation directory to system path, open a new terminal session (may be required) and run the command `nyssa --version`.

 You should see an output similar to the below.

 ```
-Nyssa 0.1.0
+Nyssa 0.2.0
-Blade 0.0.75 (running on BladeVM 0.0.8)
+Blade 0.0.86 (running on BladeVM 0.1.1)
 ```

 You can also run the `nyssa` command without any arguments to see the full help information.